Presentations

 • microaggressions

-• marketing and the message you are actually sending to prospective students/employees
+• marketing: the message you are actually sending to prospective students/employees

 • stereotype threat and how to counteract it

-• groups and organizations supporting gender equality in science
+• groups and organizations supporting gender equity in STEM

 • family-friendly policies and how to make them work